 Chiropractic massage and spa massage offer several benefits, including:

 So what are the differences between the two therapies?
 What are spa owners and massage therapists hoping you don’t find out?

 A Word about Physical Therapy

 Physical therapy is often recommended by medical doctors after surgery or an accident.
 Chiropractic care and physical therapy is another combination that work well together and should not be considered an either/or decision.

 Physical therapists restore range of movement and help patients regain mobility, much like chiropractors do.
 They often teach patients exercises to help strengthen weak or damaged muscles as well as utilize tools such as ice therapy and hydrotherapy.

 If your doctor has prescribed sessions with a physical therapist, be sure to tell your chiropractor you are seeing one so they can work together to help make sure you receive the best treatment.

 The Bottom Line

 If what you are looking for is simple relaxation, stress relief, and enjoyment of a quiet time of luxury, spa massages can do all that and more.
-However, if you are experiencing pain, a health issue, or if you have questions as to which type of therapy would be best for your unique situation, we encourage you to visit your local chiropractor.
+However, if you are experiencing pain, a health issue, or if you have questions as to which type of therapy would be best for your unique situation, we encourage you to visit your Juneau chiropractor.